KitgakSimon/rooted-rising/_campaigns/2025-10-27-emerging-technology-and-the-climate-narrative.md

 The big question we left with was simple:
 If there is an information warfare, how do we own the battlefield?

-We would love to hear your thoughts.
+We would love to hear your thoughts in the comment section.